UAE Labour Law: Annual Leave, Working Hours, and Overtime Rules

 Leave Timing

 The employer sets the general leave schedule.
-However, if the employer repeatedly postpones your leave, you can take it after giving two weeks' notice.
+If leave is repeatedly postponed, document the requests and raise the issue with MOHRE; do not assume you can take leave unilaterally.
 You cannot be dismissed for taking legally entitled leave.

 Leave Pay

-Annual leave is paid at your full basic salary rate.
+Annual leave is paid at your full wage rate.
 An employer who pays you your salary while on leave and then deducts "leave days" from your balance is complying with the law.
 An employer who pays reduced salary or no salary during leave is violating it.

 Working Hours